myavuzokumus/LightweightWeatherApp/README.md

 ![](/assets/layout1.png)

 ### TODO:
-- Django backend will be added.
-(Django side done but not added in flutter side yet.
-Rest API will be used.)
-- Retrieve data with WeatherAPI.
+Frontend:
+- Some theme and data adjustment will be applied.
+(Flutter Side)
+Backend:
+- POST will be used to transmit non-existent cities via Django & RestAPI.
+(WIP, will be added on new branch when it is finished.)
+- Collect data properly from WeatherAPI (Using visualcrossing weather api)

 ## Installation